Nursing & Allied Health

 The Practical Nursing Certificate provides a one-year curriculum for students who desire to be a member of a nursing or health care team and gives care to patients of all ages under the direction of registered nurses and/or licensed physicians.

-Less Than One-Year Certificate: The Certified Nursing Assistant Level 2 Certificate (CNA2) prepares individuals to work as Certified Nursing Assistant 2 in the hospital setting.
+Less Than One-Year Certificate: The Nursing Assistant Level 2 Certificate (NA2) prepares individuals to work as Nursing Assistant 2 in the hospital setting.
 As a member of the health care team and under the supervision of a Registered Nurse, individuals perform clinical duties including identifying findings, patterns, habits, and behaviors that deviate from normal in an acute-care setting, use accepted terminology to describe and report findings, and take action within the scope of responsibilities and as designated by the RN for abnormal findings.
-A Certified Nursing Assistant Level 2 Certificate will be awarded upon successful completion of the required coursework.
-Individuals receiving the Certified Nursing Assistant Level 2 certificate will become Certified Nursing Assistants 2 (CNA2).
+A Nursing Assistant Level 2 Certificate will be awarded upon successful completion of the required coursework.
+Individuals receiving the Nursing Assistant Level 2 certificate will become Nursing Assistants 2 (NA2).

 The Medical Assistant Program prepares students for entry level employment in a physician’s clinic or a variety of other healthcare settings.
 Program graduates will have the academic, administrative and clinical skills necessary for an allied healthcare professional.